PeakockCode/customer_analysis_online_shop/README.md

 ### Data Origin

-The data will be provided by the client, specifically the marketing department of the online shop Twentytems.
+The data will be provided by the client, specifically the marketing department of our online shop Twentytems.
 This includes information from various sources, such as customer reviews, social media comments, and campaign performance metrics.

 **What data sets are required to achieve our goals?**